Blue monkey: Habitat

 The blue monkey is found in evergreen forests and montane bamboo forests, and lives largely in the forest canopy, coming to the ground infrequently.
 It is very dependent on humid, shady areas with plenty of water.
 It eats mainly fruit and leaves, but will take some slower-moving invertebrates.
 It prefers to live in tall trees, which provide both food and shelter, and is, therefore, like almost all guenons, suffering from the loss of its natural habitat.
 Where pine plantations replace natural forest, the monkey may be treated as a threat by foresters, since it sometimes strips bark from exotic trees in a search for food or moisture.
 It is also hunted for bushmeat and as payback for crop-raiding.

 Diet

-Blue monkeys eat fruits, figs, insects, leaves, twigs, and flowers.
-"They are primarily frugivores, with 50% of their diet consisting of fruit, with leaves or insects as their main source of protein, with the rest of the diet being made up of seeds, flowers, and fungi.
-They rarely eat vertebrates.
-They eat a variety of plants, but concentrate on a few species, which means their population density is generally dependent on plant species' richness and diversity".
+Blue monkeys primarily eat fruits, including figs. They also eat insects, leaves, twigs, and flowers.
+"They are primarily frugivores, with 50% of their diet consisting of fruit, with leaves or insects being the main source of protein, with the rest of the diet being made up of seeds, flowers and fungi. [....]
+They eat a variety of plants but concentrate on a few species, which means their population density is generally dependent on plant species richness and diversity."
+Rarely, they eat vertebrates, such as lizards, birds, and small mammals including bushbabies.